B Vitamins Slow Grey Matter Loss and Alzheimer’s Progression

 Increased homocysteine levels have also been linked with cardiovascular disease – more specifically the progression of atherosclerosis or the hardening of the arteries.
 Thus, high homocysteine levels have been found among those who have suffered from strokes and heart attacks.

-Elevated homocysteine levels are anything higher than 10-15 μmol/L depending upon the age and health of the patient.
+Elevated homocysteine levels are anything higher than 10-15 μmol/L depending on the age and health of the patient.
 The Oxford researchers classified their high homocysteine patients as those with levels of 11 μmol or more.

 If not neutralized, these toxins cause oxidative damage to blood vessels and cells – including brain and nerve cells.